zacherytcox/stelligent-u/03-iam/README.md

 tests]](https://smartbear.com/learn/automated-testing/negative-testing/)
 that could be automated in order to confirm the permissions for the Role?_
+>The test were not completely exhaustive.
+There are several permissions that could be tested in addition to the already specified tests, such as: copying, deleting, or overwriting objects and/or their permissions (ACL/Bucket Policy).

 #### Task: Positive and Negative Tests

 Code at least one new positive and one new negative test.
+>Within `test.sh` file

 #### Question: Limiting Uploads

 _Is it possible to limit uploads of objects with a specific prefix (e.g. starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_
+>No, there isn't a `--prefix` flag for `put-object` API.
+You would need to leverage the resource component of the IAM Policy.

 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to an S3 bucket.
+>Leveraging the resource component of the IAM Policy.

 ## Further Reading